wo3kie/cxxDojo/README.md

 assert(FloatFormatter(0.0000001234, 9).toString() == "0.0000001");
 ```

-**brownianMotion.cpp**
-Implement a program to calculate simple Brownian motion, Brownian motion with drift, and geometric Brownian motion.

 **ssl/https.cpp**
 Implement a function to make secure connection with https server.
 Use can use Bing Web Search API as a use case.